koder77/l1vm/README.md

 In pure console text I/O programs not linked with SDL library, the memory footprint is very low.
 About 2 MB RAM only as shown in the taskmanager by running a minimal test program!

+<h2>New: l1pre - the preprocessor</h2>
+The new "l1pre" preprocessir can be used to define macros and include files.
+See the new "include-lib" directory with all header files.
+The "prog/hello-6.l1com" example shows how to use this!

 <h2>New SDL 2.0!</h2>
 Finally I ported the SDL gfx/GUI library to SDL 2.0!
 The source code is in: vm/modules/sdl-2.0/